aminetech26/aminetech26/README.md

 - 👋 Hi, I’m Ahmed Amine Guerraiche !
 A computer science student at ESI ex INI (Higher National School of Computer Science)
 - 👀 I’m interested in cutting-edge technologies, Mobile app development as well as Cyber Security.
-- 🌱 I’m currently learning Kotlin,Java and Firebase for Android app development.
+- 🌱 I’m currently learning Kotlin and Firebase for Android apps development.
 - 💞️ I’m looking to collaborate on any project related to mobile app development.
 - 📫 How to reach me :
 - https://www.facebook.com/profile.php?id=100072094756665